 Despite my skepticism that genuine anarchy on a large scale can ever be achieved, I'm a thorough and instinctual anarchist in my personality.
 Actually, I'm interested in probing this fact, so if I might indulge (self-indulgently) in some self-description for a moment....
 I'm pretty much a lover of solitude, a hyper-individualist, largely set apart from society and all groups and organizations.
-To my frequent cost (though it's also a source of pride), I don't seem to really fit in anywhere.
+To my frequent cost, I don't seem to really fit in anywhere.
 As a young leftist in the 1990s I had no interest in the usual cultural tastes of young leftists, such as punk rock (awful!) or other "subversive" brands of popular music, or postmodern theory, etc. I was enamored of classical music, from Bach to, say, Tchaikovsky.
 (I had no use for twentieth-century classical music.)
 I was, and am, an arch-traditionalist, generally more appreciative of and interested in the eighteenth and nineteenth centuries than anything that came later.
 I adored Marx, having discovered his writings in my dad's office.
 I'd wager that no one in my town shared my adoration, and that at my high school graduation quite a few people in the audience were nonplussed or worse when I referenced Marx several times in a speech I gave.
 I was really a naïve boy who lived in his head.

 I have a reflexive aversion to all things institutional.
 This aversion isn't entirely reasonable, but I've often felt vaguely suffocated in the academic environment, where freedom of thought isn't always encouraged.
 Academic events and writings are frequently celebrations of pretentiousness, groupthink, and intellectual perversity.
 (Leftists are as guilty of these things as everyone else, because most academic leftists have internalized the "proper" norms.)
 I'm usually quite polite and pleasant to authority figures, especially in academia, but something about the authority principle instinctively grates on me.
 Which is one reason I try to avoid all bureaucracies and bureaucrats like the plague.